kratos238/Slots/PROPOSAL.md

 #### MVP Goals

-- As a player, If the spin was a win or a loss
+- As a player, I to know if the spin was a win or a loss
-- As a player, what spin number of 10 am i on
+- As a player, I want to know what spin number of 10 am i on
-- As a player, what is my score at any current time
+- As a player, I want to know what  my score at any current time
 - As a player who requires assistive technologies, I would like accessibility features so that I'm not left out of enjoying the game.
 - As a player I would like to be able to restart the game after my 10 spins are over
 - As a player, I want the UI to be engaging and out of the way so that I enjoy the experience of playing the game.\*\*